 Tishman Speyer was established in 1978 by Robert Tishman and Jerry Speyer.
 The firm is known for developing Rockefeller Center in Midtown Manhattan.
 Tishman owns the MetLife Building at 200 Park Avenue, the Hearst Tower, 300 Park Avenue, 175 Varick Street, and the CitySpire Center at 150-156 West 56th Street, among others.
 It developed the new Yankee Stadium in the Bronx and is currently developing Bjarke Ingels’ The Spiral at Hudson Yards.
 The company is also spearheading some of the most significant new developments in Long Island City.
 Namely The JACX and Jackson Park.
 Fun fact: Tishman was the previous owner of the iconic Chrysler Building until it sold it in 2019 for just $150 million.

 5. The Durst Organization

 The Durst Organization was founded in 1915 and is the oldest family-run real estate company in NYC.
 It currently owns and manages more than 13 million square feet of Class A retail and office space in Manhattan and 3 million square feet of rental properties.
-Presently run by Douglas Durst, the company helped develop Midtown East as an essential business district, with several office developments along Third Avenue, including 825, 675, 733, and 655 Third Avenue.
+Presently run by Douglas Durst, the company helped develop Midtown East as an essential business district.
+The Durst Organization was responsible for developing skyscrapers such as 825, 675, 733, and 655 Third Avenue.
 Durst also developed the first green skyscraper in the U.S., Four Times Square, and spearheaded the construction of One Bryant Park.
 The Durst Organization also co-developed One World Trade Center alongside the Port Authority of New York and New Jersey.